cbpark/ptc-cluster/docs/specification.md

 IT IS POSSIBLE THAT SOMEONE IS DOING SOMETHING NASTY!
 ```

-when connecting to the server, remove the line beginning with `ptc.ibs.re.kr` in `.ssh/known_hosts` in your home directory.
+when connecting to the server, remove the line beginning with `ptc.ibs.re.kr` in `.ssh/known_hosts` in your home directory and connect to the master server again.

 User's password can be changed by running the `passwd` command.